kaangokdemir/turkish-id-checker/README.md

 ## Testing

-There are some unit tests in `/tests/idCheck.spec.js` which wrote with Jest.
-Should `npm install jest` to your project to run those tests.
+There are some unit tests in `/tests/idCheck.spec.js` which written with Jest.
+Should `npm install jest` to your project if you want to run those tests.

 ## Contributing